-J. Timothy Eaton is a Partner at Taft Stettinius & Hollister LLP, in Chicago, where he concentrates his practice on appellate law and arbitrations.
-Mr. Eaton is Past President of the Illinois State and Chicago Bar Associations as well as the Appellate Lawyers Association.
-He earned his B.A. from Miami University, his J.D. from Southern Illinois University School of Law, and his LLM from Washington University Law School.
+J. Timothy Eaton is a Partner at Taft Stettinius & Hollister LLP, in Chicago, concentrating his practice in appeals, commercial litigation, and arbitrations.
+He has served as President of the Chicago Bar Association, President of the Illinois State Bar Association, and as a member of the American Academy of Appellate Lawyers.
+Mr. Eaton is currently Vice Chair of the Review Board of the ARDC.
+He earned his B.A. from Miami University, his J.D. cum laude from Southern Illinois University School of Law, and his LL.M. from Washington University School of Law.

-James R. Figliulo is a Founding Shareholder in Figliulo & Silverman, P.C., in Chicago.
+James R. Figliulo is a Partner at Figliulo & Silverman, P.C., in Chicago.
 He is a recipient of the Judge Joel M. Flaum Award presented by the Chicago Inn of Court (2015) and the Justice John Paul Stevens Award presented by the Chicago Bar Association and the Chicago Bar Foundation (2015).
-Mr. Figliulo was recognized by Best Lawyers in America in the categories of Bet-The-Company Litigation, Commercial Litigation, Legal Malpractice Litigation, Securities Litigation, and Banking and Finance Litigation.
-He was selected Chicago Lawyer of the Year for Securities Litigation (2014) and Chicago Lawyer of the Year for Legal Malpractice Litigation (2012).
-He is a Fellow of the American College of Trial Lawyers and served as Chair of the Upstate Illinois State Committee (2009).
+Mr. Figliulo also received the 2010 America Inns of Court Professionalism Award.
+He earned his B.A. from St. Mary’s University and his J.D. from the University of Arizona College of Law, where he was a William Spaid Memorial Scholar.

 William M. Freivogel is a private consultant, in Chicago, to law firms on ethics and professional liability issues.
 Until 2007, he was Senior Vice President of Loss Prevention at Aon Risk Services and was a member of its Professional Services Group.
 Mr. Freivogel has written and spoken extensively in the areas of legal ethics and loss prevention.
 He is the author of FREIVOGEL ON CONFLICTS, a comprehensive online guide to conflicts of interest, available at www.freivogelonconflicts.com.
 Mr. Freivogel is a member of the Editorial Board of the ABA/BNA LAWYERS’ MANUAL ON PROFESSIONAL CONDUCT.
 He is a member of the American Law Institute, where he was a member of the Members’ Consultative Group for the RESTATEMENT (THIRD) OF THE LAW GOVERNING LAWYERS project.
 Mr. Freivogel was a member of the Advisory Council to the American Bar Association Ethics 2000 Commission, and he is a member of the ABA Business Law Section Legal Opinions Committee.
 He received his B.S. from the University of Illinois and his LL.B. from the University of Illinois College of Law.